superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ![Visualization Query Qdrant](../assets/use_cases/social_media_retrieval/query_qdrant_visualization_1.png)

 Our results are not great.
 You can see how far the retrieved posts are from our query in the vector space.
-Let's see if we can improve upon this using an entire post (take from our `2.
+Let's see if we can improve upon this using an entire post (taken from our `2.
 Data` section above) as a query ↓

 ![Visualization Query Post](../assets/use_cases/social_media_retrieval/query_post_visualization.png)